Hello everyone! How is it going?

 They usually fought to conquer the other territory.
 That was like a gang conflict.

-Thus, the Matoi flag has a symbol of its organization on the top (and their uniforms).
+Thus, the Matoi flag keeps a mark (symbol) of its organization on top (and their uniforms).
 We said the flag was the message of the correct way to escape.

-However, it also said THIS FIRE BELONGS TO OUR ORGANIZATION!!
+Hence, it also expressed THIS FIRE BELONGS TO OUR ORGANIZATION!!
 DO NOT TOUCH!
 DAMMIT!

-So, each Hikeshi organization paid attention to each other.
-If a conflict happened, some citizens expressed the situation with those words.
+So, each Hikeshi organization paid attention to the other.
+If a conflict (gang fight) happened, some citizens expressed their situation with those words.

 To close